 To free the notion from membership-based set theory, we must replace sets of sets by families of sets, just as in passing from power sets to power objects we must replace sets of subsets by families of subsets.

 A universe in a topos is a morphism satisfying the axioms to follow.
-We think of as a -indexed family of objects (sets), and we define a morphism (regarded as an -indexed family of objects) to be -small if there exists a morphism and a pullback square
+We think of as an -indexed family of objects/sets (fibers of being those objects), and we define a morphism (regarded as an -indexed family of objects) to be -small if there exists a morphism and a pullback square

 Note that is not, in general, unique: a universe can contain many isomorphic sets.
 With this definition, the pullback of a -small morphism is automatically again -small.
 We say that an object is -small if is -small.